temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

    }
    ```

-In this example, the account ID is `123def`.
+In this example, the Account ID is `123def`.